Introduction to the History and Theory of Film.

 Explores film through the lens of philosophy and conversely.
 Most philosophers agree that films illustrate philosophical problems, raise philosophical questions, or record philosophical arguments.
 But there is no such agreement on the more interesting question of whether films can also advance philosophical positions.
 We will focus on American social and institutional hierarchies.
 We will watch and examine movies that take up issues of race and racism, class and classism, and sex and sexism.
 Students will be required to watch together one movie one evening every week.
 (Social, Structural, and Institutional Hierarchies.)
 Prerequisite, One course in philosophy.
 (Same as Philosophy 228.)

 Facing Reality: A History of Documentary Cinema.

 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Art History 290 and Literature and Creative Writing 290.)
+(Same as Art History 290 and Literature 290.)
 MacDonald.